Gregory P. Photiadis

 Senior Managing Partner

-“One thing I set out to do when I became senior managing partner was to build an excellent firm.
+"Our mission was to build an excellent firm.
 We weren’t just going to be a good law firm; we were going to practice to the standard of excellence.
 We weren’t going to be all things to all people, but in our core practice areas and for our core clients, we were going to excel.
-I think we’ve succeeded.”
+I think we’ve succeeded."

 Gregory joined Duke Holzman in 1977 after finishing law school, and under the tutelage of Emanuel Duke, he quickly rose to become one of the most successful, respected and well-known business and commercial litigation attorneys in the region.
 He has been lead trial counsel in major construction, business and environmental litigation cases since 1978, winning multiple precedent-setting cases, and he continues to direct much of the major litigation within the firm.
 Gregory also serves as general counsel to his clients, providing strategic business counsel with the aim of achieving clients’ objectives and promoting their interests.